KennyLightfoot/hmnp-site/SOP_ENHANCED.md

 | Acknowledgments | $10    |
 | Jurats       | $10    |
 | Oaths        | $10    |
-*Our service package fees (e.g., Standard Notary, Loan Signing Specialist) bundle these with travel, convenience, and other operational costs.
+*Our service package fees (e.g., Standard Mobile Notary, Loan Signing Specialist) bundle these with travel, convenience, and other operational costs.
 The $150 Loan Signing Specialist fee is a flat package rate.*
 *Extended Travel Fee listed separately if applicable.*

 ### 3.4 Record Retention